News

 Therefore, there are these possible scenarios:

-• You enrolled and only secured a spot on our waiting list.
-We will upload your position on the waiting list to your personal page, so you can estimate your chances of joining the tutorial.
-We strongly recommend still taking the quizzes even before you receive a tutorial spot, since you will need them to qualify for the exam.
+If you only want to access the material, do not take part in the mini-tests, and you will be excluded from the exam, opening your spot to the next person on the waiting list.
+You are still invited to join our Q&A sessions and watch the videos. - You enrolled and only secured a spot on our waiting list.
+We will upload your position on the waiting list to your personal page, so you can estimate your chances of joining the course.
+We strongly recommend still taking the mini-tests even before you receive a spot, since you will need them to qualify for the exam.

 (In case of illness, please contact as soon as possible via e-mail with a medical certificate.)